-The Company will provide customized mezzanine debt and equity financing solutions to lower middle-market companies located throughout the United States that have revenues between \$10 million and \$150 million.
+The Company provides customized mezzanine debt and equity financing solutions to lower middle-market companies located throughout the United States that have revenues between \$10 million and \$150 million.
+As of June 30, 2011, the Company had total assets of \$228.8 million.
 The Company's investment objective is to provide attractive risk-adjusted returns by generating both current income from debt investments and capital appreciation from equity related investments.
 The Company's investment philosophy is to partner with business owners, management teams and financial sponsors to provide customized financing for strategic acquisitions, business expansion and other growth initiatives, ownership transactions and recapitalizations.

-The Company's investments will generally range from \$5 million to \$15 million per portfolio company.
+The Company's investments generally range from \$5 million to \$15 million per portfolio company.
 In certain situations, the Company may partner with other unaffiliated funds to provide larger financing commitments.
-The Company will operate Fidus SBIC as an SBIC subsidiary and utilize the proceeds of the sale of SBA guaranteed debentures to enhance returns to the Company's stockholders.
+The Company operates Fidus SBIC as an SBIC subsidiary and utilizes the proceeds of the sale of SBA guaranteed debentures to enhance returns to the Company's stockholders.
 The Company's executive offices are located at 1603 Orrington Avenue, Suite 820, Evanston, Illinois 60201.

 The Company's board of directors (the "Board") consists of five members, three of whom are not "interested persons" of the Company within the meaning of Section 2(a)(19) of the 1940 Act.
-Pursuant to the Company's charter, members of the Board will be divided into three classes.
+Pursuant to the Company's charter, members of the Board are divided into three classes.
 Each class of directors will hold office for a three year term.
-However, the initial members of the three classes will have initial terms of one, two and three years, respectively.
+However, the initial members of the three classes have initial terms of one, two and three years, respectively.
 At each annual meeting of the Company's stockholders, the successors to the class of directors whose terms expire at such meeting will be elected to hold office for a term expiring at the annual meeting of stockholders held in the third year following the year of their election.
 The Company's charter permits the Board to elect directors to fill vacancies that are created either through an increase in the number of directors or due to the resignation, removal or death of any director.